-A Case Study by Senior Employment Lawyer Sylvia Chan
+A Case Study by Employment Solicitor Sylvia Chan

 For employment law advice call our Employment Solicitors on 03306069589 or contact us online and we will help you.

 Mr R worked for his employer for over 5 years.
 He was an openly gay man and sometimes took part in friendly 'banter' around the office.
 However, things escalated when a new line manager started and made offensive comments to our client.
 Mr R felt offended by the comments and kept copies of emails sent to him on the work computer, in which he was called inappropriate names.

 Mr R asked the line manager to stop making comments in an informal conversation but he continued.
 Comments were also made in the open plan office.
 The tipping point was when the line manager groped Mr R at a work function and made inappropriate sexual comments.
 Our client was too afraid to attend work after that incident and was signed off for anxiety and stress at work.
 Unfortunately, none of Mr R's colleagues would stand up for him.
 Mr R felt isolated and vulnerable as a result of his line manager's actions.

 He called our Employment Solicitors for legal advice as he was worried no one would believe him and he was afraid to face his line manager.
 He was unsure whether to resign or what his rights were on sexual orientation discrimination and harassment.